WilliamL92/react_calendar/README.md

 }
 ```

-This structure is getting filter inside the convertArray function available in `react_calendar -> src -> functions -> functions.js`
+This structure is filtered inside the convertArray function available in `react_calendar -> src -> functions -> functions.js`

 It should output a JSON object array with this structure: